 The hustle and bustle of the holidays is here.
-And this season, it's more important than ever to make sure your immune system is in tip-top shape so you can enjoy the excitement of shopping, cooking and celebrating.
+And during this time of year, it's more important than ever to make sure your immune system is in tip-top shape so you can enjoy the excitement of shopping, cooking and celebrating.

 Enjoy the holiday food splurge, but eat mindfully

 Eating foods filled with nutrients, vitamins and minerals will help boost your immune system.
 That's why it's important to eat your fruits and vegetables and limit junk food that contains loads of sugar.
-But let's be honest, it's the holidays.
-And, after the year we've had, it's OK to indulge every once in awhile.
+But let's be honest, it's the holidays, and it's OK to indulge every once in awhile.